 I spent 34 years at Tektronix working in all parts of the company - computer graphics, video and networking, and test and measurement (my professional information is on my LinkedIn page).
 I've since retired to enjoy my hobbies and I now have the time to devote to my music projects.
 I have the time and interest to be able to help and assist fellow Synth-DIY'ers with their projects and formed Modular Synthesis, LLC to help.
-Contact me if I can consult or be of help or assistance with your project, repair, design, or restoration.

 Many of the items that are sent to me for repairs are old and have limited or no technical documentation.
 Some of the parts are unobtanium or fragile.
 If parts are not available, I may be able to modify the design to use different parts.
 However, when I am working on a vintage repair, one of four things can happen:

 1. I can work on it and am unable to repair it.